-Lecture 1: We will begin by understanding course expectations.
+Lecture 1.1: We will begin by understanding course expectations.
+We will also set context for the course and examine how the conversation surrounding place-based policies has changed in recent years.
 We will then define success for regional economies, a seemingly simple concept that is often lost in regional economic development.
 We will discuss why we are so focused on cities as a platform for technology development and economic growth.
-We will outline the economic variables support regional growth that we will explore in this course.
-We will define an understanding of the role of government and its relationship with the private sector - not one as market manager, but as an actor in the market itself, serving to shape markets rather than simply correct market failures.
-Finally, we will examine Robert Solow's exogenous growth model that predominated after the Industrial Revolution, the updated version of the model authored by Paul Romer, and examine relevant data to understand why growth across regional economies has diverged.
+And we will outline the economic variables that support regional growth that we will explore in this course.

+Lecture 1.2: In our second lecture, we will define an understanding of the role of government and its relationship with the private sector - not simply one as market manager, but as an actor in the market itself, serving to shape markets rather than simply correct market failures.
+We will examine Robert Solow's exogenous growth model that predominated after the Industrial Revolution, the updated version of the model authored by Paul Romer, and examine relevant data to understand why growth across regional economies has diverged.
 The Solow and Romer models define technology as a critical variable in regional growth, and we will define exactly what technology is, moving beyond using "tech" as a symbol.

-Concepts: Solow and Romer's growth models, the post-WWI convergence and post-Great Recession divergence of regional economies, U.S. place-based policies, deindustrialization, Growth Per Capita and why we use it as the most critical dependent economic variable.
+Concepts: Solow and Romer's growth models, the post-WWI convergence and post-Great Recession divergence of regional economies, place-based policies, deindustrialization.

-Reading: "A Contribution to the Theory of Economic Growth" by Robert Solow; "Endogenous Technical Change" by Paul Romer; "Tech: The Goal, or Just Another Path to Growth?" by Thomas Day.
-Optional: "Why Software is Eating the World" by Marc Andreesen.
+Reading: "A Contribution to the Theory of Economic Growth" by Robert Solow; "Endogenous Technical Change" by Paul Romer; "Tech: The Goal, or Just Another Path to Growth?" by Thomas Day (Chicago Policy Review).

-Data: Brookings Metro Monitor data.
+Data: Regional Innovation and Growth data set, Brookings Metro Monitor data.